 Through the support of sponsors and donors, Chalice and our local partners focus on:

 - Education – Bringing quality educational facilities to under-served rural areas.

 - Adult education - Empowering women with literacy, skills training, health, and their basic rights.

 - Agriculture – Implementing programs that improve access to clean water and up-to-date information.
 With improved growing conditions comes greater food security for the families.

 Our sites in Ghana:

 Nandom – Chalice partnered with Nandom Parish in 2013.
-Site Director Boniface W. Nakaar oversees the sponsorship program which assists parents and guardians through the provision of food, clothing, and household items.
+Site director Boniface W. Nakaar oversees the sponsorship program which assists parents and guardians through the provision of food, clothing, and household items.
 All sponsored children attend school and receive uniforms, books, book bags, and shoes.
-The site also provides medical runs regular workshops on urgent health issues such as Hepatitis B and HIV/AIDS, which are endemic in the region.
+The site also provides regular medical workshops on urgent health issues such as Hepatitis B and HIV/AIDS, which are endemic in the region.
 The site places a special emphasis on promoting the value of educating girls.